sargunv/yarn-target-determinator/README.md

 understand the dependency tree and run the `test` job on `common`, `frontend`, and `backend`.

-As more workspaces are added to your monorepo, this Action will continue to determine targets accurately without any manual reconfiguration.
+As more workspaces are added to your monorepo, this action will continue to determine targets accurately without any manual reconfiguration.

 ```yaml